 RAD was designed by HUD to assist in addressing the capital needs of public housing by providing CHA with access to private sources of capital to repair and preserve its affordable housing assets.
 Please be aware that upon conversion, the Authority's Capital Fund budget will be reduced by the pro-rata share of Public Housing Developments converted as part of the demonstration and that CHA may also borrow funds to address their capital needs.
 CHA will also contribute Replacement Housing Factor (RHF) funds and Public Housing Reserve funds in the amount of approximately \$3 million dollars.

-Occupancy by Over-Income Families Significant Amendment to the PHA Plan: Public Housing Income Limit Section 103 of the Housing Through Modernization Act of 2016 (HOTMA) amends section 16(a) of the United States Housing Act of 1937 (42 U.S.C.
+Occupancy by Over-Income Families

+Significant Amendment to the PHA Plan: Public Housing Income Limit Section 103 of the Housing Through Modernization Act of 2016 (HOTMA) amends section 16(a) of the United States Housing Act of 1937 (42 U.S.C.
 1437n(a) to place an income limitation on public housing tenancy for families.
 The law requires the PHA to terminate assistance of over-income families.

-After a family's income has exceeded 120% of the area median income (AMI) (or a different limitation established by the Secretary) for two consecutive years, the PHA must terminate the family's tenancy within 6 months of the second income determination or charge the family a monthly rent equal to the greater of (1) the applicable Fair Mart Rent, or (2) the amount of monthly subsidy for the unit including amounts from the operating and capital fund, as determined by regulations Project Based Vouchers Columbia Housing will allocate Project Based Voucher to assist with the repositioning efforts identified herein.
+After a family's income has exceeded 120% of the area median income (AMI) (or a different limitation established by the Secretary) for two consecutive years, the PHA must terminate the family's tenancy within 6 months of the second income determination or charge the family a monthly rent equal to the greater of (1) the applicable Fair Mart Rent, or (2) the amount of monthly subsidy for the unit including amounts from the operating and capital fund, as determined by regulations

+Project Based Vouchers

+Columbia Housing will allocate Project Based Voucher to assist with the repositioning efforts identified herein.
 The overall repositioning strategy will result in the net loss of Public Housing Units.
-These units will be replaced at new construction projects located on sites throughout the City and not on former Public Housing Site.
+These units will be replaced at new construction projects located on sites throughout the city and not on former Public Housing Site.

 The outline of the repositioning plan for CH's properties to include RAD, Demo/Dispo and Section 18 Scattered Sites is included in appendix (sc002 v1 a9.0).

 B.3 Progress Report.
-Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year and Annual Plan.
-2020-2025 Strategic Goals I. Public Housing: Develop and implement repositioning strategies for all public housing properties.
-2024 Update: Columbia Housing has a diverse repositioning strategy for transitioning the public housing portfolio.
-Over the past fiscal year, we have made significant strides in formalizing our VISION 2030 Plan, obtaining appropriate Board of Commissioners approvals, developing public/private partnerships, and obtaining private capital to reposition our public housing with HUD's repositioning tool to include the Rental Assistance Demonstration
+Include a report on the progress the PHA has made in meeting the goals and objectives described in the previous 5-Year Plan.

+I. Public Housing: Develop and implement repositioning strategies for all public housing properties.

+2025 Update: Columbia Housing has a diverse repositioning strategy for transitioning the public housing portfolio.
+Over the past fiscal year, we have made significant strides in formalizing our VISION 2030 Plan, obtaining appropriate Board of Commissioners approvals, developing public/private partnerships, and obtaining private capital to reposition our public housing with HUD's repositioning tool to include the Rental Assistance Demonstration Program (RAD).